Home / PFAS Regulations

 The CWA gives the U.S. EPA the authority to regulate non-potable water.
 Currently, the EPA is working with the Department of Defense to develop a new method (Draft Method 1633) for analyzing up to 40 specific compounds in non-potable waters, such as wastewater, groundwater, and surface waters.
 Once validated, the CWA grants the EPA the authority to promulgate this method and paves the way for more stringent sampling and testing requirements in other EPA programs.

-CERCLA, also known as Superfund, gives the U.S. EPA broad authority to respond directly to actual or threatened releases of hazardous substances.
-The EPA has announced its intention to classify PFOA and PFOS as hazardous substances under CERCLA.
-Once this happens, the EPA will have the authority to respond directly, e.g., issue cleanup orders, in the event of a release.
-CERCLA also grants the EPA the power to address existing contamination.
+In April 2024, the EPA finalized a rule designating PFOA and PFOS as hazardous substances under CERCLA.
+This gives the EPA the authority to respond directly to PFAS contamination in the event of a release.
+CERCLA also grants the EPA the power to address existing contamination under the Superfund program.

 Effluent Limitation Guidelines (ELGs) establish national technology-based regulatory limits for specified pollutants in wastewater discharge.
 The U.S. EPA updates its Effluent Guidelines Program Plan every two years, and Plan 15 was just released in January of 2023.
 It’s important to note that the Effluent Guidelines Program Plan does not set ELGs.
 It identifies the industries for which ELGs will be set.
 Plan 15 calls for ELGs to be set for discharge from landfills.
 Once defined, these ELGs will be the first PFAS-related ELGs for wastewater discharge.
 Plan 15 also calls for more research on PFAS in wastewater discharge from textile mills as well as wastewater discharge from industry sent to publicly owned treatment works (POTW).